bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

     $ sudo service dnsmasq restart

-   After launching you can see weavescope app (https://github.com/weaveworks/scope) on port 4040.
+   After launching you can see the Weavescope app (https://github.com/weaveworks/scope) on port 4040.

    This application is an instrument to visualize, monitor your docker containers.
 It generates the map that can look like at the picture below: